wavemaker/docs/learn/how-tos/create-prefab-using-custom-element.md

 * Using the Prefab in an project.

 ## Pre-Requisites
-* Download the <a href="/learn/assets/webcomponents/custom-elements.js" download> Movie Poster </a>  Custom Element artefacts & unzip the file.
+* Download the <a href="/learn/assets/webcomponents/custom-elements.js" download> Movie Poster </a>  Custom Element artefacts file.

 ## Sample Web Component :  Movie Poster
 * In this example we will be using a Web Component named `app-movie-poster`